eristow/recipe_helper/README.md

 ## TODO:

-- [ ] Extract recipe CRUD functions to a service
 - [ ] Convert recipes output to a table component
   - [ ] Add buttons for edit and delete to table
   - [ ] Click on a row to go to the recipe detail page